 January to March

-- Big herds of wildebeest gather in the southern plains of the Serengeti.
+- Big herds of wildebeest gather in the southern plains of the Serengeti and Ndutu regions.

-- Peak calving season occurs over about a 2-week period
+- Peak calving season occurs over about 2 to 3 weeks during February.

-- Visibility is usually excellent with animals on the open plains, although some prefer the wooded areas
+- Visibility is usually excellent with animals on the open plains.

 April to May

-- Skies are often dramatic and sunsets are spectacular which make breath-taking backdrops for photographs
+- Skies with thunderclouds are often dramatic and sunsets are spectacular which make breathtaking backdrops for photographs.

-- The herds of wildebeest move northwards and westwards from the central area
+- Peak season for Tanzania.
+The herds of wildebeest move northwards toward Kenya.

-- By now, some wildebeest have successfully reached the Maasai Mara
+- By now, the Great Migration has reached the Maasai Mara in Kenya.

-- Many hundreds of thousands of wildebeest roam the Maasa Mara reserve while huge herds still remain in the northern reaches of the Serengeti
+- Hundreds of thousands of wildebeest roam the Maasa Mara reserve while huge herds still remain in the northern reaches of the Serengeti.

 November to December

-- The migration continues southwards across the plains
+- The migration continues southwards across the Serengeti toward the southern plains.

 All Year Round

-Tanzania is good to visit at any time of the year - there is no real winter to speak of.
+Tanzania is good to visit at any time of the year since there is no real winter to speak of.

-- At any time of the year, temperatures drop considerably near the higher areas like Kilimanjaro and Ngorongoro Crater.
+- At any time of the year, temperatures drop considerably in the high altitude areas like Kilimanjaro and Ngorongoro Crater.
 The crater rim can be surprisingly cold - bring warm clothes!

-- Within the Serengeti/Ngorongoro eco-systems, there is resident game throughout the year
+- Within the Serengeti/Ngorongoro ecosystems, there is plenty of resident game throughout the year.

 - Predicting movements of the herds is often educated guesswork - every year is slightly different.

 Combining Tanzania with other destinations?